RafalKucharskiPK/rafalkucharskipk.github.io/_pages/COeXISTENCE.md

 > It is possible to identify the individual vehicles of a coordinated fleet if they are antisocial as we prove in this [paper](https://arxiv.org/pdf/2506.22966)

-Detection of collectively routing fleets of vehicles in future urban systems may become important for the management of traffic, as such routing may destabilize urban networks leading to deterioration of driving conditions.
+Detection of collectively routing fleets of vehicles in future urban systems may become important for the traffic management, as such routing can destabilize urban networks leading to deterioration in driving conditions.
 To address this issue, in this we address two related problems:
 * Is it possible to determine the flow of fleet vehicles on all routes given the fleet size and behaviour as well as the combined total flow of fleet and non-fleet vehicles on every route?